tomvanrossom/Whatsapp-Wall/README.md

-# whatsapp-wall
+# Whatsapp Wall
-Are you looking for displaying whatsapp images on a big-screen, use this tampermonkey script!
+Are you looking for displaying whatsapp images on a big-screen, use this TamperMonkey script!